 Procedures, documents required or matrimonial regimes: this page presents all the useful information for people wishing to celebrate a civil marriage in Geneva.
 It explains any legal impacts of the marriage, in particular concerning surnames, children, nationality or taxes.

-Marriage is defined as the legal union of a man and a woman celebrated in accordance with the forms of civil legislation.
+Marriage is defined as the legal union of two people of the same sex or different sexes celebrated according to the forms established by civil law.
 It is governed by matrimonial law, which is an element of family law and comprises all the rules determining the relations between spouses.
 The fundamental rules are set forth in articles 90 et seq. of the Swiss Civil Code.

 Information from the civil registry office